HarshalPantawane/Automated-Software-Deployment-Pipeline-using-Git-Jenkins-and-Kubernetes/README.md

 ### 5. Kubernetes Deployment
 The deployment manifests are rendered with environment variables and applied to the AWS EKS namespace.

+## Security Best Practices
+- No hardcoded credentials in code
+- Jenkins Credentials Manager used for all secrets
+- IAM roles follow least privilege access
+- Separate AWS permissions for ECR and EKS
+- Docker images tagged using build numbers for traceability

 ## Benefits of the Implementation